 Above – the peeled section of the T-Lock.

 The Epoxytec CPP is recommended in addition to the other benefits also because this chamber was left with water (sewage) in it, pumped down.
-CPP cures on saturated surfaces, and therefore is moisture tolerant.
-This makes the material a prime selection in logistically challenging environments, such as in this case – where concrete is saturated, adhering to previously installed liner is a requirement, and when resurfacing and lining need to be applied in one-application.
+CPP cures on saturated surfaces and therefore is moisture tolerant.
+This makes the material a prime selection in logistically challenging environments, such as in this case – where concrete is saturated, adhering to the previously installed liner is a requirement, and when resurfacing and lining need to be applied in one application.

 The versatility of Epoxytec CPP for patching, sectional, repairs, rebuilding, and as a 100% epoxy liner can be observed in this project.
 The material is structural and cures with an impressive 16,000 psi compressive strength.
 In the hands of an experienced applicator – the material is applied in a short time.
 After the material is applied in total thickness – it is then back-rubbed with water to knock down all trowel marks, making the final coat consistent and smooth.